marchandd/docker_index/docs/portable-apps.md

 - Make new version software alias.
 - Install and running logs are save into files.

+### Into Dedicated samples Windows Portable-app, only 1 script from install to launch !

+- Run one same aliasname.sh command in cyclic mode to run sub programs:
+One run to set Wine emulator, one run to install and one run to launch.
+- Alias is not available at the end of program.
+You have to make alias activation later.

 ### Don't remember alias activation !

 :warning: Alias have not automatic recognition: